alexholmes/hdfs-file-slurper/README.md

 To run in dryrun mode, and to see what files would be copied from a local directory "/app" into a "/app2" directory in HDFS:

 <pre><code>
-bin/hdfs-file-slurper.sh /app --hdfsdir /app2 --completedir /completed --dryrun
+bin/hdfs-file-slurper.sh --sourcedir /app --hdfsdir /app2 --completedir /completed --dryrun
 </code></pre>

 Simply remove the "--dryrun" option to actually perform the copy.
 After a file is copied into HDFS there are two options,